ryeash/doctor/README.md

     // ...
 }
 ```
-On startup, one instance of Heater will be created by it's provider.
+On startup, one instance of Heater will be created automatically.

-While `@Eager` can be called for any scope, it makes the most sense for singletons.
+While `@Eager` can be used on any scope, it makes the most sense for singletons.

 ### @SkipInjection
 There are rare occasions where it may be necessary to skip the post-instantiation injection phase for a provided instance
-(Skip calling `@Inject` marked methods and similar processing). `@SkipInjection` can be used to accomplish this.
+(Skip calling `@Inject` marked methods and similar processing).
+In these cases use `@SkipInjection`.
 ```java
 @SkipInjectin
 @Prototype